 Where to Stay in Nkuringo

-To trek a mountain gorilla family, visitors need to get a gorilla permit from the Uganda Wildlife Authority or through a tour company.
+To trek a mountain gorilla family, visitors need to obtain a gorilla permit from the Uganda Wildlife Authority or through a tour company.
+Gorilla permits in Uganda cost $800 per person, while gorilla habituation permits, which allow for a longer experience, cost $1,500 per person.

-Best Time to Visit Christmas Gorilla Group
+Best Time to Visit the Christmas Gorilla Group

 Mountain gorilla trekking can be done throughout the year, but some months are better than others.

+The best time to trek the Christmas gorilla family is during the dry seasons, from June to September and December to February.
 During this time, the roads leading to the park are easier to navigate, the trekking trails are in better condition, and the vegetation is thinner, making it easier to spot gorillas and take photos.